SANDAG/RSM/docs/visualizer_aa.md

 <img align="center" width="600" border=1 src="https://github.com/SANDAG/RSM/blob/update_docs/docs/images/visualizer/image_9.PNG">

 For each network you need the csv files for two scenario summaries and an underlying network file which should be in geojson format.
 The supporting [script](https://github.com/SANDAG/RSM/blob/visualizer/visualizer/process_scenarios.py) creates the geojson files from the model outputs for the SimWrapper.
+On this network you can see the comparison of flows between RSM and Donor models.
 For more info on network visualization specification see [here](https://simwrapper.github.io/docs/link-vols)

 <img align="center" width="1100" border=1 src="https://github.com/SANDAG/RSM/blob/update_docs/docs/images/visualizer/image_10.PNG">